 The logical inference is that under acceleration, the aerodynamic forces cause acceleration of the ground velocity and then the ground acceleration causes acceleration of the air-velocity.
-This appears to be somewhat different to the situation when the aircraft is under equilibrium, when the ground-velocity is the vector sum of air-velocity and wind-velocity.
+This is somewhat different to the situation when the aircraft is under equilibrium, when the ground-velocity is the vector sum of air-velocity and wind-velocity.
 In fact, the only difference is that under equilibrium the accelerations are all zero.

-(It should be noted that this process is the same as that which causes ground speed to change during upwind turns by a normal powered aircraft where thrust is equal to drag.
+(It should be noted that this process is the same as that which causes ground speed to change during turns in a wind by a normal powered aircraft where thrust is equal to drag.
 F1 is then effectively zero and F3 equals F2.
-However F3 still produces values of Fgc and Fgt which causes the ground speed to reduce.)
+However, because of the angle of drift, F3 still produces values of Fgc and Fgt which cause the ground speed and direction to change.)